https://www.deakin.edu.au/__data/assets/image/0005/557636/19806_Bachelor-of-Science-Master-of-Teaching-Secondary_Hero.jpg

 At the same time, develop the attributes, discipline-specific knowledge and professional behaviours required to practise as a secondary school teacher in Australia.
 Learn by doing and build practical experience through hands-on lab work, professional placements, work-integrated learning and international study experiences.

-Are you ready to join Australia’s largest profession?
+Are you ready to join one of Australia’s largest growing professions?

-Start with Deakin’s Bachelor of Science and choose two science majors that will lead to your postgraduate specialisations.
-Create unique course combinations that when paired with teaching core unit, customise your degree and boost your employability.
+Start with Deakin’s Bachelor of Science and choose two science teaching areas that will lead to your postgraduate specialisations.
+Create unique course combinations that when paired with teaching core units, customise your degree and boost your employability.
 Study disciplines including:

 • biology or general science